-In a music filled square in Cartagena, travelers and refugees drink beer, swap stories, and attempt to bridge the chasm that exists between two worlds.
+In a music-filled square in Cartagena, Colombia, travelers and refugees drink beer, swap stories, and attempt to bridge a cultural chasm.

 The air was heavy with water, sweat, and music.
 I sat in a small square in Cartagena, Colombia, looking at the trinkets that were made by the street artists and drinking a beer with Sarah and Louis.
 Sarah was from France, an older sister to me.
 Our little brother, Louis, was also from France, though none of us were related.
 Sweat poured from my armpits, and from Sarah’s, even though it was already night.

 “You want to buy this?” a seller asked me in Spanish.

 “No, thanks,” I replied in Spanish as well.

 “It would look beautiful on your woman,” he said, smiling a gap-toothed smile at her.

 “I’m sure it would,” I replied.
 “Do you want a beer instead?
 I’m going to go get us two more.”